JavierAguerri/queueInMultithreading/README.md

 ```

 ## Improvements
-<p>Analyze the pseudo-code and identify if it contains any error(s).
+<p><i>Analyze the pseudo-code and identify if it contains any error(s).
 If there are no errors but
-you want to propose improvements, detail them.</p>
+you want to propose improvements, detail them.</i></p>

 ### Answer

 <p>First I would like to make an observation.
 In the provided pseudocode, the queue is referenced with
 self.queue.
-I will assume here that self refers to the same shared instance and thus both threads are trying to access the same queue.</p>
+I assume that self refers to the same shared instance, meaning both threads are trying to access the same queue.</p>

 <p>Now let's discuss bugs and improvements:</p>
 <ul>
 <li>Inconsistent methods to check queue status: size vs length.</li>
 <li>No synchronization strategy for common resources (queue), eventually this will cause data corruption, deadlocks and malfunctioning.</li>
 <li>Use of conditionals instead of loops may cause spurious wakeups.</li>
-<li>There could be an actual deadlock if process_order is delayed for some reason right after checking the queue length but before
+<li>There could be a deadlock if process_order is delayed for some reason right after checking the queue length but before
 executing sleep(), and in the meantime place_order fills the queue and does sleep().</li>
-<li>Condition variables could be used for better synchronization.</li>
+<li>Condition variables or synchronized blocks could be used for better synchronization.</li>
 <li>process_order checks the queue length before it pops.
 In case place_order was waiting, this means process_order has to execute again
 so the condition of the queue length becomes true.
 The missed wakeup introduces a delay and reduces the throughput.</li>
 <li>There is no error handling.
 Upon exceptions the system may enter an invalid state or it may lose data.
 For example, if the queue
 is empty and place_order starts but it terminates abruptly right before waking up process_order, then the order will be lost.</li>
 <li>Because of the infinite loops, there is no way to stop the system gracefully.</li>
 </ul>
-<p>Proposed pseudocode:</p>
+<p>In the current project there is an implemented solution which deals with the mentioned bugs and includes the improvements.
+Browse the repository and check it, but conceptually you can get an idea from the following pseudocode:</p>

 ```
 thread place_order(data) {